-Want to walk for Jack?
-Join Jack’s team by clicking here.
+Want to help us raise funds for a cure for Jack?
+Join Jack’s walk team by clicking here.
 You can also check out http://www.angelman.org/ to find a walk near you.
-Jack’s walk will be on Saturday, May 20th at West Park in Carmel, Indiana.
+Jack’s walk will be on Saturday, May 19th at West Park in Carmel, Indiana.
 It is $25 to register for anyone 12+ and free for participants under 12.
 If you are unable to make it, all donations are greatly appreciated.
 Donate here.

 On June 24th, 2013 we finally became parents following a miscarriage and heartbreak.
 Our little man was born a few weeks early due to my inconsistent blood pressure but he was healthy and absolutely handsome.
 He stole our hearts.

 Jack spent two days in the NICU due to a high grade fever I had while delivering.
 He struggled to latch correctly but the hospital staff chalked it up to him being borderline premature.
 So we worked on it all day… everyday.
 Finally, the day of discharge we realized he had a poor suck reflex and his body didn’t naturally know how to suck until you hit his uvula in his throat.
 We fought through it but the first 6 weeks were hell as we tried to teach this tiny human how to eat; something the majority of us are born with the ability to do.
 To say it was rough was an understatement.
 It took 45 minutes to an hour for our little guy to take a 2oz bottle and on top of that I was pumping 8 times a day to keep my supply up.
 By the time he finished a bottle and I pumped, he was awake again.
 And repeat.